STARC: A General Framework For Quantifying Differences Between Reward Functions: Comments on EPIC

-In this section, we will show that EPIC has a number of undesirable properties.
+In this appendix, we will show that EPIC has a number of undesirable properties.
+For the sake of readability, the proofs of the theorems in this section are given in Appendix~\ref{appendix:epic_like_metrics}, rather than here.

 First of all, while EPIC does induce an upper bound on a form of regret, this is not the type of regret that is typically relevant in practice.
 To demonstrate this, we will first provide a generalisation of the regret bound given in \cite{epic}:

 \begin{theorem} There exists a positive constant $U$, such that for any reward functions $R_1$ and $R_2$, and any $\tau$ and $\mu_0$, if two policies $\pi_1$ and $\pi_2$ satisfy that $J_2(\pi_2) \geq J_2(\pi_1)$, then we have that \end{theorem}